m6io/react-formgen/packages/core/README.md

 - `schema`: The schema of the form.
 - `children`: The child components.
 - `createInitialData(schema: S)`: Function to create initial data from the schema.
+- `templates?`: An object mapping template names to React components.
+- `readonly?`: Whether the form should be initially read-only.
+- `renderTemplate?`: A React component for rendering form fields.

+### `RenderTemplateProps<S>`

+Props for the render template component.

+- `schema`: The schema of the form.
+- `path`: The path to the current form data.

 ## Contributing